arcus-azure/arcus.security/docs/features/secrets/consume-from-key-vault.md

 ---

 ## Consuming Azure Key Vault secrets
-You can easily create a Key Vaul secret provider - The only thing you need to do is specify how you want to configure and to what vault.
+You can easily create a Key Vault secret provider - The only thing you need to do is specify how you want to configure and to what vault.

 ```csharp
 var vaultAuthenticator = new ManagedServiceIdentityAuthenticator();